alec-loftus/Peptide_Folding_Classifier/README.md

     - activate the viritual environment: **source venv/bin/activate**
 2. Then, install packages with the follwing command: **pip3 install -r requirements.txt**

-The raw datasets provided can be found in the 'data' folder.
-These datasets were the input files for generating the training and testing models in the 'data.py' file.
-Replication of the experiment should be done using the files produced, which are the .csv files in the 'output' folder.

-**In order to run analysis, the following is an example of how to run a model and store its results:**
+3. In order to run analysis, the following is an example of how to run a model and store its results:

-usage: nohup svm.py [-h] -i INPUT [-c CROSSFOLDS] -j JSON -o OUTPUT -r RESULTS [-n NUMPROCESSORS] -m MATRIX &> logFiles/nohupSVM.out &
+usage: **nohup svm.py [-h] -i INPUT [-c CROSSFOLDS] -j JSON -o OUTPUT -r RESULTS [-n NUMPROCESSORS] -m MATRIX &> logFiles/nohupSVM.out &**

 run SVM script